60911 Hwy. 95

 Bill Williams Wildlife Refuge is home to over 6,000 acres of habitat, 355 species of birds, 34 documented reptiles, 40 species of butterflies, 57 species of mammals, 7 amphibians, and a plethora of indigenous wildlife.
 The refuge is ideal for both amateur and professional photographers.
 With one sweep of the shutter, you can capture cottonwood forests, saguaro cacti, black rock mountains, babbling streams, and breathtaking sunsets.

 Paddle sport enthusiasts, look no further.
-The serene Bill Williams River runs right through the heart of the refuge, creating a canoeists’ and kayakers’ paradise.
+The serene Bill Williams River runs right through the heart of the refuge, creating a paradise for canoers and kayakers.
 A paddle craft launch ramp at the Refuge headquarters makes it convenient and easy to enjoy the natural vegetation and habitat.
-As you paddle through the Bill Williams River delta marsh, take notice of the majestic mountain tops and the riparian forest river valley, with its beautiful wildlife and green marshes.
+As you paddle through the Bill Williams River delta marsh, take notice of the beautiful wildlife along the majestic mountain tops and the green marshes of the riparian forest river valley.

 Take a hike along the scenic Bill Williams River!